survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 ## Setting WDS Entry Points Manually

 In the setup above, the WDS-related entries were injected automatically.
-Assuming you are using WDS through Node.js, you would have to set them yourself as the Node.js API doesn't support injecting.
+Assuming you are using WDS through Node, you would have to set them yourself as the Node API doesn't support injecting.
 The example below illustrates how you might achieve this:

 ```javascript
 entry: {